OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 unused between deployments.
 Which is a little disappointing.

-Whereas with a Kubernetes worker, each requested operation is executed in a new Kubernetes Pod (horizontal scaling), which eventually applies pressure to the cluster - causing more hardware to be provisioned.
+Whereas with a Kubernetes worker, each requested operation is executed in a new Kubernetes Pod (horizontal scaling), which eventually applies pressure to the cluster - causing additional resources to be provisioned.

 As work completes, the pods terminate, and the cluster can either allocate those resources to other tasks, or release them.